tito-arch/BABC-2/content/posts/what-is-neural-link.md

 {{< youtube rsCul1sp4hQ >}}

-Another attempt was with a pig (Gertrude) where they were able to read signals. from its limbs and simulate them in real time.
+Another attempt was with a pig (Gertrude) where they were able to read signals. from its limbs and simulate the datain real time.

 {{< youtube NqbQuZOFvOQ >}}